Computer-Programming-B/MicrobitRockPaperScissors/README.md

 In this assignment you and a partner will program two micro:bits to play the rock paper scissors game against each another.

 Like the previous teleporting duck program, this one uses the micro:bit’s radio function to send data from one micro:bit to another when the accelerometer detects a shake gesture.
 The program first configures the radio and sets its group.
 It doesn’t matter what group you pick as long as your partner’s micro:bit is using the same group number, and no-one else nearby is using the same group.
 When you shake your microbit, it randomly chooses rock, paper or scissors and sends it's choice on that radio group and clears.
-It compares it's choice with the other micro:bit's choice and displays whether it won, lost or tied
+It compares it's choice with the other micro:bit's choice and displays whether it won, lost or tied.

+Since both micro:bits send and receive, the code for both micro:bits will be the same.

 Program requirements
 -----------------